Sarah145/scRNA_pre_process/README.md

 #### Step 3: Filter the raw count matrix

 The count matrix that was generated in the previous step is a raw count matrix, meaning that many of the 'cells' in this file are probably not cells but correspond to empty droplets where ambient RNA in the input cell suspension has been captured in a droplet and tagged with a barcode.
-Barcodes from these 'cells' will have a very low number of counts associated with them so Cell Ranger filters them out by determining an inflection point in the number of counts per barcode, above which barcodes are assumed to be tagging actual cells and not empty droplets.
+Barcodes from these 'cells' will have a very low number of counts associated with them so one approach to filtering would be to determine an inflection point in the number of counts per barcode, above which barcodes are assumed to be tagging actual cells and not empty droplets.
 DropletUtils provides another handy function - `emptyDrops()` - for determining which barcodes correspond to actual cells.
 [This method](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1662-y) calls cells by detecting significant deviations from the expression profile of the ambient solution and so it retains distinct cell types (such as smaller cells that have smaller libraries) that would have been discarded by other methods.
 For this reason I decided to use `emptyDrops()` to filter my raw count matrix.
 After running my [filter_counts.R](https://github.com/Sarah145/scRNA_pre_process/blob/master/scripts/filter_counts.R) script, the results directory should contain a counts_filtered directory with the filtered matrix.mtx file and corresponding genes.tsv and barcodes.tsv files:

 ```bash
 Sample1_kb_out/